 Juliet Wood is a painter of contemporary life and portraits.
 She studied at the Slade School of Fine Art, followed by a post-graduate year in Italy, studying the Renaissance masters.

 Her portraits include over 150 commissions.
-These range from peers and academics to scientists, farmers and industrialists.
-Not to mention intimate family groups and portraits commissioned as gifts from one spouse to another.
+These range from peers and academics to scientists, farmers and industrialists; intimate family groups and portraits commissioned as gifts from one spouse to another.

 Juliet’s work is held in many public and private collections, including the Royal Society of Edinburgh and the Scottish National Portrait Gallery.
-She has exhibited at galleries including the New Grafton Portrait Centre and the Royal Society of Portrait Painters.
+She has exhibited at the New Grafton Portrait Centre and the Royal Society of Portrait Painters and has had a number of solo exhibitions.